Portland Car Accident Lawyer

 The sides of cars are not as capable of protecting occupants from a side impact as they are from a rear or frontal impact.
 This is why these accidents could cause devastating injuries, from broken bones to internal bleeding and organ damage.

-These types of accidents often happen at intersections when one car crashes into the back of another that is stopped.
-These crashes are sometimes referred to as fender benders because people believe the injuries from these accidents are usually not that serious.
+These types of reckless driving accidents often happen at intersections when one car crashes into the back of another that is stopped.
+Rear end crashes are sometimes referred to as fender benders because people believe the injuries from these accidents are usually not that serious.

 However, these injuries can be more serious than people realize.
 When a car gets hit from behind, the driver’s head can be jolted forward.
 The driver’s neck causes this forward motion to stop abruptly and the driver can develop whiplash, which can affect you for weeks or months and cause considerable pain.

 Despite increased awareness of the dangers of drunk driving, it still happens far too often and often results in dangerous crashes.
+Here in the Beaver state, there were a total of 437 alcohol-related fatalities in 2017 (NHTSA).
 Drunk drivers have impaired judgment, reaction time and vision, making them increasingly likely to operate their vehicles in a dangerous manner that increases the risk for accidents.

 There has been increased attention on distracted driving in recent years because so many drivers operate their vehicles while distracted.
 Common distractions include texting and driving, talking on the phone while driving, using GPS devices, talking to passengers or adjusting settings on the radio or air conditioning.

-Taking your eyes of the road even for a second or two puts you at risk of hitting another car or driving right into danger without realizing it.
+Taking your eyes off the road even for a second or two puts you at risk of hitting another car or driving right into danger without realizing it.
+From 2013- 2017 there were 12,906 car accidents caused by distracted drivers in Oregon that resulted in 95 fatalities.
+Our state takes distracted driving seriously, and law officials are taking measures to crack down on distracted drivers.
+In 2017, 7,208 individuals were convicted for using mobile electronics while driving.

 Our Portland car accident attorneys have seen many different kinds of accidents in the Portland area.
 No matter what happened, if you believe negligence was involved, you should seriously consider contacting us to find out if we can help you.